-The Forensic Investigation Unit is composed of seven (7) Forensic Investigators and one (1) Forensic Investigations Supervisor.
+The Forensic Investigation Unit is composed of eight (8) Forensic Investigators I and II, two (2) Lead Forensic Investigators and one (1) Forensic Service Manager.
 The members of this unit are an integral part of the investigative team which seeks to effectively resolve investigations.
 The actions of this unit can provide facts and/or information not available from other investigation team members.

 The Forensic Investigations Unit is divided into three distinct functions.

 During the on scene investigation the Forensic Investigator is responsible for: